JayPankajPatel/RISC/README.md

+#RISC
-An implementation of the Reduced Instruction.
+##An implementation of the Reduced Instruction.